realthinged/3denEnhanced/README.md

 - one click clear inventory
 - one click remove weapons
 - on click add full Arsenal
-- restore loadout on respawn (playerable units only)
+- restore loadout on respawn
 - enable music while editing
 - and much more..